OUR STORY BEGINS

 By the 1990s, the Ziegler House served as a 7-apartment student rental house that was once located behind the First Presbyterian Church.
-Bloomington Restorations approached Bill and Gayle Cook, founders of Cook Medical and CFC Properties, when many feared the house might be torn down because the church needed additional space.
+Bloomington Restorations, Inc. approached Bill and Gayle Cook, founders of Cook Medical and CFC Properties, when many feared the house might be torn down because the church needed additional space.

-In 2012, the Grant Street Inn constructed the first LEED-certified building accounting for an additional 16 rooms, known as The Expansion.
+In 2012, the Grant Street Inn constructed the first LEED-certified building accounting for an additional 16 rooms, known as The Hoosier House.
 It appeals to those who desire a more modern and eco-friendlier environment.
 It’s complete with a Tesla charging station, bicycle storage units, a fitness center, solar panels, a water irrigation system, LED lighting, and much more.
 The newest structure mirrors the original Ziegler House replicating its similar trim style, fish scale cedar shingles, two large front porches with rocking chairs, and of course, radiates the iconic yellow exterior.

-Many come for the nostalgic experience; an IU Alumnus looking to reminisce their old stomping ground, IU parents looking to visit their student on campus, couples and/or business commuters who enjoy strolling 4thStreet’s ethnic restaurant scene, or the Kirkwood Avenue and downtown boutique shops or holiday ambiance, while others claim it’s a ‘home away from home’ that triggers a childhood memory or two.
+Many come for the nostalgic experience… an IU Alumnus looking to reminisce their old stomping ground, IU parents looking to visit their student on campus.
+Those who enjoy strolling 4th Street’s ethnic restaurant scene or the boutique shops on Kirkwood Avenue.
+While others claim it’s a ‘home away from home’ that triggers a childhood memory or two.

 The Grant Street Inn is a completely unique experience – 5 buildings with 40 different rooms offering 40 different experiences.
 The rooms range in style from victorian-chic to modern, old-world elegance – no two are alike.
 Guests enjoy discovering their favorite room and/or building.
 Even when faced with a number of new and flashy chain developments in the area, the Grant Street Inn remains a highly sought-after destination because it’s a traditional favorite of Bloomington’s past and present time.
-Once you come, you’ll never want to leave.
+Once you’re here, you’ll never want to leave.